mmckechney/SqlBuildManager/docs/kubernetes.md

 ### Environment Setup

 As mentioned above, in addition to a Kubernetes cluster, the Kubernetes deployment leverages [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) and [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs).
-You can create your own resources either through the Azure portal, az cli or PowerShell.
+You can create your own resources either through the [Azure portal](https://portal.azure.com), [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/).
 The only special configuration is with Azure Service Bus which requires a Topic named `sqlbuildmanager`.

-Alternatively, you can create the resources via the included PowerShell [create_azure_resources.ps1](../scripts/templates/create_azure_resources.ps1).
-This script will create all of the resources you need for both Azure Batch and Kubernetes builds: Azure Batch Account, Kubernetes Cluster, Storage Account, Event Hub, Service Bus, 2 SQL servers and 20 databases in elastic pools.
+It is recommended that you can create the resources via the included PowerShell [create_azure_resources.ps1](../scripts/templates/create_azure_resources.ps1).
+This script will create all of the resources you need for both Azure Batch and Kubernetes builds: Azure Batch Account, Kubernetes Cluster, Storage Account, Event Hub, Service Bus, Managed Identity and an option for 2 SQL servers and 20 databases in elastic pools.
 It will also create a new folder and pre-configured settings files in a folder `./src/TestConfig`.
-This is needed for running unit tests as well.
+The settings files are needed for running integration tests but also serve as excellent references for you to create your own settings files.

 ### Basic Overview